Load Planning: How Load Planers Can Use Route Optimization to Reduce Transportation Costs

 With a variety of clients, destinations, and cargo with different requirements and regulations, it’s an impossibly complex task.
 Doing everything manually is not a good idea.

 There are a lot of factors to consider, from cargo requirements and vehicle characteristics to how you group destinations together.
-With a traditional, manual approach to load and route planning, you end up with a lot of operational overhead.
+With a traditional, manual approach to delivery route planning, you end up with a lot of operational overhead.

 Even in a mid-sized company, you probably need multiple people on the job, especially if you still rely on older solutions, or worse, Excel spreadsheets.